Basic Personal Amount

 LLP (Lifelong Learning Plan)

 The Lifelong Learning Plan allows a taxpayer to withdraw funds temporarily from an existing RRSP for full-time post-secondary education.
 The maximum amount that can be withdrawn tax-free is $20,000 total, and $10,000/year.
 The taxpayer’s spouse or common-law partner may also withdraw from the RRSP to double the maximums.
 This RRSP loan must be repaid within 10 years, with a minimum payment of 1/10 of the original withdrawn amount per year).
+Repayment must begin in the fifth year following withdrawal or the second year after the taxpayer stops studying full-time, whichever comes first.
 LLP repayments are not deductible for tax purposes.
 Once repaid, the taxpayer can participate in the LLP again with the same maximums and requirements.
 The taxpayer may participate in the LLP program in conjunction with Home Buyer’s Plan (see above).

 Moving Expenses